The attractiveness of beaches lies in the sapphire blue water, the beautiful golden sand, the curved horizons, and the mild breezes.

 These beaches are not only glorified with their black beauty but also are both geologically and economically important sites.

-Some of the famous black beaches of the world
+Some of the popular black sand beaches include,

 Amazingly, you can find one of such placer deposits in Kerala itself.
 Along the west coast of India, large stretches of black sand patches are found.

 These deposits are formed due to the west-flowing rivers of India.